RTCupid/Programming_Language/README.md

 - [4.
 Syntax](#syntax)

 ## Introduction
-I make my programming language.
+I made my programming language.
 It based on recursive descent and include frontend and backend parts, and run in my processor.

 ## Frontend
 Frontend has Tokenizer (you can see it in file Tokenizer.cpp) that make array of tokens from .txt file, it skip spaces (function SkipSpaces) and check keywords (function IsKeyWord) .
 Then RecursiveReader (you can see it in file RecursiveReader.cpp) perfoms a recursive descent over the token array and make tree of program.
 This tree write to file.